axibase/atsd/configuration/entity_views.md

 ## Authorization

-A View can be accessed by users with [`read`](../administration/user-authorization.md#entity-permissions) permission for one of the [Entity Groups](entity_groups.md#members) to which the View is linked.
+A view can be accessed by users with [`read`](../administration/user-authorization.md#entity-permissions) permission for one of the [entity groups](entity_groups.md#members) to which the view is linked.

-If not filtered by Entity Group, the View displays entities that belong to **all** linked Entity Groups that the user is authorized to access.
+If not filtered by entity group, the view displays entities that belong to **all** linked entity groups that the user is authorized to access.

 ## Settings